Trout Report

 Didymo

-I would consider the ENTIRE RIVER TO BE CONTAMINATED and treat it as such.
+Consider the ENTIRE RIVER TO BE CONTAMINATED and treat it as such.
 Clean, Drain, Dry your gear before entering another Body of Water.
-Currently, there are no effective methods to eradicate didymo once it is established in a river.
-To prevent spreading Didymo and other aquatic invasive species to new locations, it is critical for users to thoroughly Clean, Drain and Dry waders, equipment, and boats upon leaving a waterway.
+Currently, there are no known effective methods to eradicate didymo once it is established in a river.
+To prevent spreading Didymo and other aquatic invasive species, it is critical to thoroughly Clean, Drain and Dry waders, equipment, and boats upon leaving a waterway.

 • Clean by removing mud and debris from all surfaces.

 • Use a 10% Solution of Dishwashing Soap with hot water for 10 minutes (Example 1 gallon of water is 12.8 oz of Dawn Soap).
-Then it must dry for 48 hours (mandatory if your fishing different water systems).
+Then it must dry for 48 hours (mandatory if your fishing different water systems)

 Trout Guide Trips